garyburke888/the_performance_academy_v1/TESTING.md

 -   Ability to actually add user profile images, so they show up in the Boards app for example.

 # Django Testing
-In total, 32 Django test were written and implemented - solely for the 'Articles' and 'Boards' apps.
+In total, 32 passing Django tests were written and implemented - solely for the 'Articles' and 'Boards' apps.
 These tests are listed below.

 ## Articles App
 -   [Forms](articles/test_forms.py)